Hamilton, MAT, Longines: our selection of military watches

 • Reference AG7 GM A6

-• Originality of the numbers which mixes Roman and Arabic numerals
+• Originality of the numbers which mix Roman and Arabic numerals

 • A watch with contained dimensions, a controlled thickness and the 39mm diameter which honestly seems smaller when worn

-• ETA 2824 movement which no longer needs to be presented: a sure value, solid and easy to maintain
+• ETA 2824 movement which needs no introduction: a safe bet, solid and easy to maintain

-• A watch totally in the military spirit but which can paradoxically be easily adapted to a multitude of looks due to the presence of indexes and gold circled numerals
+• A watch that is totally in the military spirit but which can paradoxically be easily adapted to a multitude of looks due to the presence of the indexes and the gold circled numbers.

-• Drilled horns to facilitate changing the bracelets (note the presence in the kit of a tool to remove the pumps)
+• Pierced horns to facilitate changing the bracelets (note the presence in the kit of a tool to remove the pumps)

-• Three bracelets delivered of very good quality: a detail which is important and which indicates a real search for quality by the brand
+• Three bracelets delivered in very good quality: a detail which is important and which indicates a real search for quality by the brand.

-• Real military legitimacy of the brand combined with the robustness of the model
+• Real military legitimacy of the brand associated with the robustness of the model

 We like less

 We're still looking, because it's flawless: mission accomplished for this watch.
-If we really want to quibble, at a pinch the 42-hour power reserve but it is now impossible for a company not belonging to the Swatch Group to obtain movements upgraded by ETA.
+If we really want to quibble, at a pinch the 42-hour power reserve, but it is now impossible for a company that does not belong to the Swatch Group to supply itself with movements upgraded by ETA.

 Where to find it?

-Available on the brand's online store and also visible in the brand's offices at 18 Rue Vignon, in the 9th arrondissement in Paris, which I advise you to visit
+Available on the brand's online store and also visible in the brand's offices at 18 Rue Vignon, in the 9th arrondissement in Paris, which I recommend you visit.

 3. Longines Avigation Big Eye